redhat-developer/vscode-quarkus/CONTRIBUTING.md

 `vscode-quarkus/jars/`.

 In addition to `npm run build`, there are two more build scripts:
-`npm run build-server` only builds the Quarkus language server and places the jar in `vscode-quarkus/server/`.
+`npm run build-server` only builds the MicroProfile language server and places the jar in `vscode-quarkus/server/`.
-`npm run build-ext` only builds the Quarkus jdt.ls extension and places the jar in `vscode-quarkus/jars/`.
+`npm run build-ext` only builds the MicroProfile jdt.ls extension and places the jar in `vscode-quarkus/jars/`.

 ### Running vscode-quarkus
 **Step 1.** Open `vscode-quarkus/` in VSCode.